rust-lang/book/nostarch/chapter20.md

 requirements we need to uphold when we call this function, because Rust can’t guarantee we’ve met these requirements.
-By calling an unsafe function within an `unsafe` block, we’re saying that we’ve read this function’s documentation and take responsibility for upholding the function’s contracts.
+By calling an unsafe function within an `unsafe` block, we’re saying that we’ve read this function’s documentation and we take responsibility for upholding the function’s contracts.

 Here is an unsafe function named `dangerous` that doesn’t do anything in its
 body: